tianli34/stocko_app/test/features/backup/README.md

 # Backup System Unit Tests

-This directory contains comprehensive unit tests for the backup and restore functionality of the Stocko app.
+This directory contains comprehensive unit tests for the backup and restore functionality of the 铺得清 app.

 ## Test Coverage